ArianitHalimi/Xsandra/README.md

     ```system.lockScreen([switch],[override])```: Locks all shapes inside the screen.
 Works only on contant speed.
 On constant speed it reverses direction.
 If override, you have to implement your own border collision function.
     ```system.attachCollider(shape)```: Puts the shape into collision pool.
     ```system.onCollision(callback)```: Executes callback when two shapes on collision pool collide.
 Callback returns two parameters which are the shapes that collided
+    ```system.static(shape)```: Staticly puts an object into the sceen.
+If not set, when move function is called, it will delete unstatic shapes

 ## Disclaimer